This section will help you with basic proxy and network configuration to:

 Set the Proxy’s REST API communication URL (optional)#

-By default, this REST API listens on port 8001 of
+By default, the proxy’s REST API listens on port 8081 of

-API URL can be configured separately to override the default settings.
+The REST API URL (hostname and port) can be configured separately and override the default settings.

 The URL to access the API,